Skip to content

 Day to day tasks

-• plan your work in line with design instructions
+• plan out work in line with design instructions

-• join sections together using welding equipment or resins
+• join boat sections using welding equipment or resins

 • service and repair engines